mhaw/instasave/README.md

 *   **Sorting Options:** Sort posts by newest or oldest first.
 *   **Hashtag Extraction:** Automatically extracts and stores hashtags from post captions.

+## ✨ Feature Wishlist
+*   **AI transcription:** get a transcription of any audio
+*   **AI classification and tagging** classify posts into topical buckets and extract relevant tags and keywords
+*   **URL extraction** Automatically extracts any URLs from text and/or uses an AI agent to identify referenced links
 ---

 ## ⚙️ Stack Overview